syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if any of the arguments are not valid.
+#VALUE! - occurs if any of the arguments are not valid.

 #### Example: